 Public parks in Los Angeles were once places for families, children, and community gatherings—now, many are overrun by crime, drug use, and encampments.
 Residents, even unhoused residents themselves, say they no longer feel safe.
 Once-thriving green spaces have become dangerous and unwelcoming.
 Despite some efforts to address the crisis, many parks remain plagued by homelessness, addiction, and safety concerns.

-Follow alongside The Westside Current and myself as we continue to uncover injustice and hidden stories across Los Angeles County.
+Follow The Westside Current and myself as we continue to uncover what’s hidden, challenge what’s broken, and elevate the stories too often ignored across Los Angeles County.

 Los Angeles spends tens of millions of dollars each year to maintain its parks—but much of that money isn’t going toward playgrounds, landscaping, or community programs.
 With security bills topping $20,000 a month and millions spent on encampment cleanups, LA’s parks budget is being drained—leaving little for long-promised upgrades or community use.